-Pregnant Women and Women Who Have Just Given Birth:
+Pregnant Members and Members Who Have Just Given Birth:

-- Appointments: The MCO will assist in scheduling an appointment for prenatal care within 10 days of your request. - Prenatal Risk Assessment: Pregnant women will have a prenatal risk assessment at the time of their first prenatal care visit.
-This information will be shared with the local health department and the MCO.
+- Appointments: The MCO will assist in scheduling an appointment for prenatal care within 10 days of your request. - Prenatal Risk Assessment: Pregnant members will have a prenatal risk assessment at the time of their first prenatal care visit.
+This information will be shared with the Local Health Department and the MCO.
 The MCO will offer a range of services to help you take care of yourself and to help make sure your baby is born healthy.
-The local health department may also contact you and offer help and advice.
+The Local Health Department may also contact you and offer help and advice.
 They will have information about local resources. - Link to a Pediatric Care Provider: The MCO will assist you in choosing a pediatric care provider.
 This may be a pediatrician, family practitioner, or nurse practitioner. - Length of Hospital Stay: The length of the hospital stay after delivery is 48 hours for an uncomplicated vaginal delivery or 96 hours for an uncomplicated cesarean delivery.
 If you elect to be discharged earlier, a home visit will be offered within 24 hours after discharge.
 If you must remain in the hospital after childbirth for medical reasons, you may request that your newborn remain in the hospital while you are hospitalized.
 Additional hospitalization up to four days is covered for your newborn. - Follow-up: The MCO will schedule the newborn for a follow-up visit two weeks after discharge if no home visit has occurred or within 30 days after discharge if there has been a home visit. - Dental: Good oral health is important for a healthy pregnancy.
-All pregnant women are eligible to receive dental services through the State's Maryland Healthy Smiles Dental Program.
-Call Healthy Smiles at: 1-855-934-9812 if you have questions about your dental benefits.
-After delivery, members age 21 and over will no longer be eligible for dental benefits through Healthy Smiles.
-The MCO may offer adult dental benefits.
-See Attachment C. - Substance Use Disorder Services: If you request treatment for a substance use disorder you will be referred to the Public Behavioral Health System within 24 hours of your request. - HIV Testing and Counseling: Pregnant women will be offered a test for HIV and will receive information on HIV infection and its effect on the unborn child. - Nutrition Counseling: Pregnant women will be offered nutritional information to teach them to eat healthy. - Smoking Counseling: Pregnant women will receive information and support on ways to stop smoking - EPSDT Screening Appointments: Pregnant adolescents up to age 21 should receive all EPSDT screening services in addition to prenatal care. - See Attachment D for additional services the MCO offers for pregnant women.
+All HealthChoice recipients are eligible to receive dental services through the State's Maryland Healthy Smiles Dental Program.
+Call Healthy Smiles at: 1-855-934-9812 if you have questions about your dental benefits. - Substance Use Disorder Services: If you request treatment for a substance use disorder you will be referred to the Public Behavioral Health System within 24 hours of your request. - HIV Testing and Counseling: Pregnant members will be offered a test for HIV and will receive information on HIV infection and its effect on the unborn child. - Nutrition Counseling: Pregnant members will be offered nutritional information to teach them to eat healthy. - Smoking Counseling: Pregnant members will receive information and support on ways to stop smoking - EPSDT Screening Appointments: Pregnant adolescents up to age 21 should receive all EPSDT screening services in addition to prenatal care. - See Attachment D for additional services the MCO offers for pregnant members.